procount/pinn/README_PINN.md

 Params: rotate or rotate_0          Default orientation (portrait)
         rotate_1                    Rotate 90 degrees CW (landscape)
         rotate_2                    Rotate 180 degrees (portrait)
-        rotate_3                    Rotate 270 degrees (landscap)
+        rotate_3                    Rotate 270 degrees (landscape)
         checkonly                   Checks for presence of screen but does not load driver

 To rotate the screens, add `display_lcd_rotate=0` to config.txt.
 Replace the `0` with 1,2 or 3 for the various rotations.
-To rotate the touchscreen add the appopriate dtparam to the overlay, e.g. `dtoverlay=pimhyp4:rotate_0`
+To rotate the touchscreen add the appropriate dtparam to the overlay, e.g. `dtoverlay=pimhyp4:rotate_0`
 For some rotations, it may also be necessary to set the `framebuffer_width` and `framebuffer_height` parameters.

 Example config.txt files called config.hyp3 and config.hyp4 are included with example settings for each of the 4 rotations.